atsushieno/aap-juce/README.md

 ## Under the hood

-JUCE itself already supports JUCE apps running on Android and there is still no need to make any changes to the upstream JUCE, except that if you want to build CMake based project (see [this post by @atsushieno](https://atsushieno.github.io/2021/01/16/juce-cmake-android-now-works.html) for details).
+JUCE itself already supports JUCE apps running on Android and there is still no need to make any changes to the upstream JUCE, unless you want to build CMake based project (see [this post by @atsushieno](https://atsushieno.github.io/2021/01/16/juce-cmake-android-now-works.html) for details).

 On the other hand, we make a lot of changes to whatever Projucer generates.
 Projucer is not capable of supporting arbitrary plugin format and it's quite counter-intuitive to try to use various option fields on Projucer.
 Thus we simply replace various parts of the generated Android Gradle project.
 It is mostly taken care by `projuce-app.sh`.

-CMake is preferred, but it is not officially supported by JUCE so far either, but the impact of the changes is small so that they can be manually made.
+CMake is preferred, but it is not officially supported by JUCE so far either, but the impact of the changes is small so that they can be manually fixed.

 We plan to juce_emscripten for future integration with wasm UI builds.